 For some muscles, two points, the muscle origin and insertion, are sufficient to describe the muscle path.
 For other muscles that wrap over bones or are constrained by retinacula, intermediate wrapping or via points must be defined.
 To view these wrapping points:

 1. Degrees of Freedom

 a.
-Use the Coordinate slider to view the degrees of freedom of the model.
+Use the Coordinates panel to view the degrees of freedom of the model.
 How many degrees of freedom, in total, does the model have?
 List the degrees of freedom of the right leg.

 b.
 All models are approximations.
 Compare the degrees of freedom in the model to the degrees of freedom in your lower limbs.
 Give an example of a joint motion in the model that has been simplified.
 Give an example of a motion that is not included in this model.